-We followed recommendations by Goldammer et al. (2020) and Yentes (2020) for identifying and excluding participants exhibiting problematic response patterns (e.g., careless responding).
-Accordingly, participants were be excluded if any of the following conditions were met: a) participants voluntarily indicated that they did not respond seriously, b) multivariate outlier statistic using Mahalanobis distance, exceeding a threshold set for 99% specificity), c) psychometric synonyms (defined as item pairs with r > .60) correlate below r = .22 for the participant), d) psychometric antonyms (defined as item pairs with r \leq -.40) correlate above r = -.03, e) low personal even-odd-index across scales (r <=.45) f) average response times below 2 seconds per item.
-We checked the robustness of our conclusions to differently defined exclusion criteria.

-We then computed all empirical inter-item correlations, inter-scale correlations, and reliabilities.
-Inter-item correlations used Pearson's product-moment correlations.
-We aggregated scales as the means of their items after reversing reverse-coded items.
-Inter-scale correlations were then computed as manifest Pearson's product-moment correlations.
-Reliability was estimated with the Cronbach's alpha coefficient based on inter-item correlation.
+We will follow Goldammer et al.(2020) and Yentes (2020) recommendations for identifying and excluding participants exhibiting problematic response patterns (e.g., careless responding).
+Accordingly, participants will be excluded if any of the following thresholds are exceeded: a) longstring (\geq .40 SD above mean), b) multivariate outlier statistic using Mahalanobis distance (\geq .50 SD above mean), c) psychometric synonyms (r < .60), d) psychometric antonyms ($r \geq -.40$), e) even-odd-index (\geq .20 SD above mean).Then, we will compute all empirical inter-item correlations, inter-scale correlations, and reliabilities.
+Inter-item correlations will be Pearson's product-moment correlations.
+We aggregate scales as the means of their items after reversing reverse-coded items.
+Inter-scale correlations are then computed as manifest Pearson's productmoment correlations.
+Reliability will be estimated with the Cronbach's alpha coefficient based on inter-item correlation.
 We have uploaded synthetic estimates of the SBERT model and the SurveyBot3000 model for all of these coefficients to the OSF.
-The code for our preregistered analyses mirrored the code from our pilot study, including the robustness checks detailed in Supplementary Note 2.
-We planned to freeze both code and point predictions as part of our preregistration, but owing to a miscommunication between the two co-authors, nobody froze the repository and only point predictions for item correlations were uploaded to OSF.
-Because we discovered typographical errors in our version of the Moral Foundation Questionnaire, we revised the related point predictions after Stage 1 acceptance.
-After data collection, we merged empirical and synthetic estimates.

-The central performance metric in this study is accuracy, defined as the convergence between synthetic and empirical estimates (not to be conflated with evaluation metrics of binary classifiers).
-We thus refer to manifest accuracy as the Pearson correlation between synthetic and empirical coefficients.
-We quantified latent accuracy using two complementary approaches that account for sampling error in empirical estimates.
-First, we used a structural equation modeling (SEM) approach where we fixed the residual variance of empirical estimates to the average sampling error variance and allowed manifest synthetic estimates to correlate with the latent variable.
-Second, we disattenuated for the standard error of the empirical estimates using a Bayesian errors-in-variables model, which allows for heteroskedastic accuracy (see Supplementary Note 1).
-We used the latter model as our primary estimate for latent accuracy.
-We also report the prediction error for all three quantities, as well as a plot similar to Figure 2.
-We furthermore report manifest and latent accuracies of the SBERT model, which we used as a benchmark (see Design Table).
+The code for our preregistered analyses will mirror the code from our pilot study, including the robustness checks detailed in Supplementary Note 2.
+We will freeze both code and point predictions as part of our preregistration.
+After data collection, we will merge empirical and synthetic estimates.
+We will then compute accuracies, that is the correlations between synthetic and empirical estimates, disattenuated for the standard error of the empirical estimates using a Bayesian errors-in-variables model, which allows for heteroskedastic accuracy (see Supplementary Note 1).
+We will also report the prediction error for all three quantities, as well as a plot similar to Figure 2.
+We will also report manifest accuracies and the accuracy of the SBERT model, which we will use as a benchmark (see Design Table).